-This facility was built in 1989 and has the capacity of 592 prisoners.
+The current St. Charles County Department of Corrections (SCCDOC) facility was built in 1989 and has the capacity of 592 prisoners.
 It is a maximum security second generation jail.
-Current population distribution consists of inmates awaiting trial, committed/sentenced, state prisoners and holds for other jurisdictions including local municipalities as well as federal inmates.
+Current population distribution consists of inmates awaiting trial, committed/sentenced, state prisoners, and holds for other jurisdictions including local municipalities as well as federal inmates.

 Individuals are held on a wide variety of offenses ranging from misdemeanor traffic offenses to murder in the first degree.
 The maximum sentence anyone can serve at this facility is one year per individual case, however, some individuals have been held longer waiting to go to trial.

 Inmates are allowed one, 60-minute non-contact visit every other week.
 Visitation day is determined by housing unit and the inmate/detainee selects the time.
 There is a maximum of four visitors, two at a time.
 All visitors must arrive at least 15 minutes prior to visitation (30 minutes is recommended) and must provide a valid photo ID to the in-house officer located on the first floor (except for accompanied children under age 16).